jdavis/jdavis.github.com/_posts/2018-07-22-amazons-culture-of-discontent.md

 > The unknown Leadership Principle.

 It’s well known that Amazon gives every new employee a door as a desk on their first day.
-As Ben Horowitz says in [The Hard Things About Hard Things][hard-things], this is a way to set the tone of the culture.
+As Ben Horowitz says in [The Hard Thing About Hard Things][hard-things], this is a way to set the tone of the culture.

 It reminds employees the tenants of the culture and breaks previous habits.
 It